 This site demonstrates various eras of mining technology - from 1874 up to the 1980s.
 Structures that remain today include residential cabins, an assayer's office, the mill, a blacksmith shop, a boarding house, a red-cedar water tank, the main headframe, and several additional historically significant structures.

-Thanks to a unique partnership of local government, a private mining company, nonprofit organizations, and state and federal agencies, this area is being reclaimed as a heritage torism destination to showcase mining history and offer outdoor recreational opportunities.
+Thanks to a unique partnership of local government, a private mining company, nonprofit organizations, and state and federal agencies, this area is being reclaimed as a heritage tourism destination to showcase mining history and offer outdoor recreational opportunities.

-Congratulations to the Ute Ulay Project in 2016 for funds for projects including the Division of Minerals, Reclamation & Safety (DRMS) for emergency stabilization of buildings and a five-day HistoriCorps project; a USDA Rural Development grant for business planning; an Endangered Places Program grant for a two-day HistoriCorps project; and a Bureau of Land Management grant for a National Historic Register nomination application.
+Congratulations to the Ute Ulay Project in 2016 for receiving funds for projects including the Division of Minerals, Reclamation & Safety (DRMS) for emergency stabilization of buildings and a five-day HistoriCorps project; a USDA Rural Development grant for business planning; an Endangered Places Program grant for a two-day HistoriCorps project; and a Bureau of Land Management grant for a National Historic Register nomination application.

 Ute_Ulay Blog - Becky Sobell, Landscape Architect, Manchester Metropolitan University

 Hardrock Revision Blog - (see HR Project Summary in documents above)

 Hardrock Revision Blog - History of Ute Ulay